Social class differences in food consumption

 Social class differences in food consumption refers to how the quantity and quality of food varies according to a person's social status or position in the social hierarchy.
 Various disciplines, including social, psychological, nutritional, and public health sciences, have examined this topic.
 Social class can be examined according to defining factors — education, income, or occupational status — or subjective components, like perceived rank in society.
+The food represents a demarcation line for the elites, a "social marker", throughout the history of the humanity.

 Eating behavior is a highly affiliative act, thus the food one eats is closely tied with one's social class throughout history.
 In contemporary Western society, social class differences in food consumption follow a general pattern.
 Upper class groups consume foods that signify exclusivity and access to rare goods; while lower class groups, on the other hand, consume foods that are readily available.

 Upper class diets

 Exclusivity

 Like any luxury product, some foods denote a sense of class and distinction.
 According to French sociologist Pierre Bourdieu, the food consumed by the upper classes reflect "tastes of refinement", and its perceived value in society.
 Historically, these were highly exclusive food items, which were marked by high demand and low supply.

 One clear illustration of this phenomenon is the introduction of spices in European diet.
 In medieval Western Europe, the amount of meat consumed distinguished the upper from the lower classes, as only upper class groups could afford to eat meat in large quantities.
 The diet of lower class groups, who had little access to meat, mostly consisted of grains (e.g., barley and rye) and vegetables (e.g. cabbage and carrots).
 Spices, such as black pepper, were introduced as meat seasoning—albeit in small quantities— following initial contact with Asia.
 The high cost of transporting these spices limited access to the rich; thus, both the amount and type of meat consumed became a signal of status.